pivotal-cf/docs-cloudbees/resources.html.md

 </table>

 #### Notes:
-* You can scale out the number of `Jenkins Slaves` in order to run more build jobs
+* You can scale out the number of `Jenkins Slaves` in order to run more build jobs.
-* Increasing the instance count for `Jenkins Master` doesn't give you High Availability
+* Increasing the instance count for `Jenkins Master` does not give you High Availability.